ruslana-rovdo/responsive/README.md

 - In the description, I mainly mentioned font size, but in fact, this formula applies to anything that will change sizes.
 For example, the width and height of a button or block of some kind.
 There is no difference, it's just that I mostly use it for font size and padding.
 - Also, in this formula, other units of measurement are allowed instead of px.
 You can use em, rem,% whatever you like.
 There are no restrictions here.
 - The last thing to remember is that this formula does not work for magnification.
 Those. from small to large it will not do.
 Those.
 Let's say the font size on a desktop is 16px, but on a mobile device 30px the formula will not work unfortunately.
 Such cases are rare, but they exist.
 In the future I will release an update and add another such formula just in case.
+- An important point if you want to use this formula for many css properties at once, look in the `responsive.css` file there I prepared different variants of variables for the main properties.

 ***
 #### With the support of: